Nfinley/coding-journal/bugs.md

 - Issue: I had two arrays one that was flat lik `[2018, 2017]` and one that was nested like `[{weekId: 2018}, {weekId:2019}]` and the goal was to create a new object inside the second array if it didn't exist.
 The issue was I was trying to figure out how to map over the first and then the second and if it didn't exist in the second, add it to the array.
 However, this method would have added the date to the second array multiple times.

 - The fix, I looped through the second array and pull out the weekIds.
 Then I looped over the first array and if it doesn't exist in the second array I push it to the second array.
-Lesson is don't compare different array types.
+Lesson is don't compare different array types (nested).
 Put them in the format needed then compare.

 ```
 function fillMissingWeeks(metrics_by_group, currentWeekIds, groupByField) {